JonTheNiceGuy/Nebula-Cert-Maker/README.md

-If you've created the public key to use (perhaps on a mobile device) already, you may use the `-k` or `--key` option to specify the path for that public key, like this `./certmaker.sh -n mobile -k mobile.key`
+If you've created the public key to use (perhaps on a mobile device) already, you may use the `-k` or `--key` option to specify the path for that public key, like this `./certmaker.sh -n mobile -k mobile.key`.

 ## Putting it together